-- Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any University policy, procedure, or directive will result in more severe sanctions/responsive actions. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
-Terms of the probation will be articulated.
+- Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any Arkansas Tech University policy, procedure, or directive will result in more severe sanctions/responsive actions. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
+Terms of the probation will be articulated. - Loss of Privileges: Suspension or denial of rights and privileges for a designated period of time, and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact directives, and/or other measures deemed appropriate. - Monetary Fines: A penalty imposed involving the collection of fees from the student.

-- Loss of Privileges: Suspension or denial of rights and privileges for a designated period of time, and may include denial of specified social privileges, exclusion from co-curricular activities, exclusion from designated areas of campus, no-contact directives, and/or other measures deemed appropriate. - Monetary Fines: A penalty imposed involving the collection of fees from the student. - Restitution.
+- Restitution.
 Compensation for loss, injury, damage to or misappropriation of Arkansas Tech University property.
 This may take the form of appropriate service and/or monetary or material replacement. - Educational Sanctions: Educational sanctions may be assigned that promote learning and understanding.
-These sanctions may be developed as necessary by a conduct body including, but not limited to: - Sponsorship of an education program; - Attendance at educational programs; - Requirement of members to complete educational training programs; - Attendance in conflict management training; - Educational service hours; - Attendance in ethics workshop/training; and - Reflective exercises. - Discretionary Sanctions: Work assignments, service to the University, or other related sanctions. - Holds: Withholding of grades, the right to register for classes, official transcript, and/or degree. - Housing Suspension: Separation of the student from the University housing for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - Housing Expulsion: Permanent separation of the student from university housing. - University Suspension: Termination of student status for a definite period of time and revocation of rights to be on campus for any reason or to attend Arkansas Tech University-sponsored events.
+These sanctions may be developed as necessary by a conduct body including, but not limited to: - Sponsorship of an education program; - Attendance at educational programs; - Requirement of members to complete educational training programs; - Attendance in conflict management training; - Educational service hours; - Attendance in ethics workshop/training; - Reflective exercises. - Discretionary Sanctions: Work assignments, service to Arkansas Tech University, or other related sanctions. - Holds: Withholding of grades, the right to register for classes, official transcript, and/or degree. - Housing Suspension: Separation of the student from Arkansas Tech University housing for a definite period of time, after which the student is eligible to return.
+Conditions for readmission may be specified. - Housing Expulsion: Permanent separation of the student from Arkansas Tech University housing. - University Suspension: Termination of student status for a definite period of time and revocation of rights to be on campus for any reason or to attend Arkansas Tech University-sponsored events.
 Conditions for readmission may be specified.
-Students who return from suspension are automatically placed on probation for a definite period of time. - University Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend University-sponsored events. - Withholding Diploma: University may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Admission or Degree: University reserves the right to revoke admission, or a degree previously awarded from the University for fraud, misrepresentation, and/or other violation of university policies, procedures, or directives in obtaining admission or the degree, or for other serious violations committed by a student prior to graduation.
+Students who return from suspension are automatically placed on probation for a definite period of time. - University Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend Arkansas Tech University-sponsored events. - Withholding Diploma: Arkansas Tech University may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Admission or Degree: Arkansas Tech University reserves the right to revoke admission or a degree previously awarded from Arkansas Tech University for fraud, misrepresentation, and/or other violation of Arkansas Tech University policies, procedures, or directives in obtaining admission or the degree, or for other serious violations committed by a student prior to graduation.

-Organizational Sanctions: Censure, Disciplinary Probation, Deferred Suspension, Disciplinary Suspension, Indefinite Dismissal, Restrictions, Educational Sanctions, Restitution, and Monetary Fines.
+- Organizational Sanctions: Censure, Disciplinary Probation, Deferred Suspension, Disciplinary Suspension, Indefinite Dismissal, Restrictions, Educational Sanctions, Restitution, and Monetary Fines. - Other Actions: In addition to or in place of the above sanctions, Arkansas Tech University may assign any other sanctions as deemed appropriate.

-Publicly Available Recordkeeping
+Publicly Available Recordkeeping: